Ruth Kelly: Planning decisions

-Catholic social views and homosexuality
+Minister for Women and Equalities

+On top of her appointment as Secretary of State for Communities and Local Government, Kelly was also appointed Minister for Women and Equality by Tony Blair.

-Kelly's staunchly Catholic beliefs and social positions clashed with her Cabinet position as a member of Tony Blair's government, which was pushing for a number of progressive reforms and equality for gay and bisexual people.
-Criticism intensified when Kelly later became Minister for Women and Equality, and criticism was aired on BBC Radio 5 Live and the front page of The Independent in 2006 over her stance on homosexuality.
+Her appointment came under scrutiny as Kelly's staunchly Catholic beliefs and social positions clashed with her position and the government's policy, which was pushing for a number of progressive reforms and equality for gay and bisexual people.
+This criticism was exacerbated upon Kelly's appointment as Minister for Women and Equality, and criticism was aired on BBC Radio 5 Live and the front page of The Independent in 2006 over her stance on homosexuality.
 Blair's government repealed many laws that were perceived as being anti-gay, but Kelly consistently opted out of voting on her party's measures.
 Kelly opposed lowering the age of consent for homosexuality, as well as voting against outlawing discrimination against gay couples adopting children.
 Out of fourteen votes during the Blair government surrounding the political issues of homosexuality, Kelly had only attended two.

 LGBT rights activist Peter Tatchell attacked Kelly for her views on homosexuality, claiming: "Tony Blair would never appoint someone to a race equality post who had a lukewarm record of opposing racism".
 In a letter published in The Times on 11 May 2006, the Catholic Archbishop of Westminster claimed that attacks on Kelly were anti-Catholic.
 Cardinal Cormac Murphy-O'Connor wrote "Ms Kelly may well be scrutinised for her fitness in office.
 That is a political judgement.
 But her Catholicism should not be a criterion in forming that judgement."

 The Observer newspaper reported on 15 October 2006 that Kelly had joined the Prime Minister in seeking to exempt churches from new equality laws which would require Christian churches to treat homosexuality with equal validity to heterosexuality, which Kelly felt went against Catholic teaching.
 Lorely Burt, the Liberal Democrat Equalities spokesperson, who opposed allowing churches to preach against homosexuality in schools, called for Kelly to be removed from the Cabinet.
 It was reported in January 2007 that Kelly supported an exemption for Catholic adoption agencies from new laws that would allow them to refuse service to gay couples.